eResearchSandpit/swcmeethpc/03-preparing.md

 We are no longer working on our own computer, so we will need to prepare our code to run on the HPC.
 For a larger project, this can take many hours and could involve transfering data, building an executable program, and running test cases to make sure that the output of our program is exactly what we want.
 Our case is a lot simpler, but we still have to make sure that everything works.

 In the case of the Pan HPC, we need to use a build node to perform test runs with our program.
-We will therefore log on to another computer from the login node:
+Since HPCs consist of many computers that are connected in a fast network, they are called "nodes".
+We will log on to another computer from the login node:
 ```{bash}
 [login-01 ~]$ ssh build-sb
 ```